 10.15am Choral Eucharist: Our most traditional service with gospel procession, pipe organ, traditional hymns and a choir.
 On special occasions we have incense and every Sunday we gather for tea or coffee afterwards.

-Wednesday 10am Holy Communion: A short spoken service of Holy Communion weekly in the side chapel at St Mark’s.
+Monday and Tuesday Holy Communion at 11am: A short spoken service of Holy Communion in the side chapel at St Mark’s.

-Thursday 3.30pm Healing Service: On the third Thursday of the month we gather to pray for those on the parish prayer list and offer anointing with holy oil for those who come.
+Thursday Healing Service at 11am: We gather to pray for those on the parish prayer list and offer anointing with holy oil for those who come.

 People who come to church at St Mark’s are a diverse lot.